membraneframework-labs/guide/chapter1/pipeline.md

 In this chapter, we will implement an example of using elements and grouping them into the pipeline.
 Namely, we will write an application that reads `.mp3` file and using PortAudio library plays its content to the default audio device in your system.

+Source code for this pipeline as well as an mp3 file sample can be found in [membrane-demo repository](https://github.com/membraneframework/membrane-demo/tree/v0.2).

 ## Add dependencies to `mix.exs`

 Membrane Framework is spread across multiple repositories on GitHub.